moodleacademy/moodle-tiny_pinyin/README.md

 A Moodle TinyMCE subplugin to insert Pinyin characters.

+This is TinyMCE port of the [Atto Pinyin Characters](https://github.com/rjnl/moodle-atto_pinyin) plugin.
 This is a sample plugin created for use in Moodle Academy courses.

 ## Installing via uploaded ZIP file ##